 Your health and safety take priority over the insurance company’s desire to choose your treating physician.

-Do I Need an Independent Medical Exam?
+Do I Need an Independent Medical Exam in St. Petersburg, FL?

 An independent medical exam (IME) is used to assess your injury or medical condition to see if further treatment (and payment) is necessary.